-This delicious easy goat curry is one of the simplest recipes that tastes as if it is slow-cooked with soft mutton pieces full of flavor but does not actually require marination or long hours of cooking.
+This delicious easy mutton curry is one of the fastest ways to cook soft, flavorful mutton that tastes as if it is slow-cooked but does not actually require marination or long hours of cooking.
+Make this yummy lamb curry in about an hour without stressing out.

 coriander leaves, roasted curry leaves and cashews to garnish

-Remove fat and clean the mutton.
+Trim the fat and rinse the mutton.
 Chop into bite-size pieces. (note1)

 Mix the mutton pieces with chopped onions and tomatoes, ginger garlic paste, all the spices except the garam masala and pepper.
 Place in the pressure cooker or instant pot with 1/4 cup of water.